m-sharpe/wicked-problems/README.md

 ![](combined2.png)

 This plot demonstrates the population and density of settlements within the two districts Kwabre and Atwima.
-Both are in the Ashanti region
+Both are in the Ashanti region.

-Next, I added roadways and healthcare facilities
+Next, I added roadways and healthcare facilities:

 ![](proj3final.png)